Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Results

-For the second source, i.e., SDSSJ110349.2+312416.7, we have 4 epochs of spectral information from which we estimate the \mbh{} and \ledd{} per epoch.
-The source starts (MJD = 53472) with a relatively low BH mass (for this source), log \mbh{} = 7.93$\pm$0.03, and the highest AGN luminosity for this source among all available epochs, log \lagn{} = 44.03$\pm$0.01.
-The corresponding Eddington ratio is log \ledd{} = -1.07$\pm$0.04, which is the maximum estimated for this source.
-Then, in the next epoch (MJD = 56367, $\Delta$MJD = 2895), the BH mass goes up by more than an order, log \mbh{} = 9.1$\pm$0.1, while the AGN luminosity goes down, \lagn{} = 43.86$\pm$0.01.
-The corresponding Eddington ratio goes down as well to attain its lowest value, log \ledd{} = -2.41$\pm$0.1.
-Correspondingly, in Figure \ref{fig:spectra-compare}, we see a clear suppression in the broad \hb\ profile for this epoch (second from the bottom) relative to the first epoch.
-In the subsequent epoch (MJD = 58159, $\Delta$MJD = 4687), the BH mass goes down to log \mbh{} = 8.83$\pm$0.14, along with the AGN luminosity, log \lagn{} = 43.72$\pm$0.01.
-The resulting Eddington ratio, log \ledd{} = -2.29$\pm$0.14, thus increases.
-In the final epoch (MJD = 58514, $\Delta$MJD = 5042), the BH mass still goes down to attain its lowest value, log \mbh{} = 7.89$\pm$0.04, while there is a slight increase in the AGN luminosity, log \lagn{} = 43.81$\pm$0.01.
-The resulting Eddington ratio is log \ledd{} = -1.26$\pm$0.04, closer to the value attained in the first epoch.
-Overall, this source dims to $\sim$51\% relative to its first epoch at recovers to 60\% of its initial AGN luminosity by the final epoch (see also the last column in Table \ref{tab:table-pyqsofit}).
-The fluctuations in the Eddington ratio, in this case, are coupled effect of the change in the BH mass and the AGN luminosity.\\
+For the second source, i.e., SDSSJ141324.27+530527.0, we have 72 epochs of spectral information from which we estimate the \mbh{} and \ledd{} per epoch.
+The source starts (MJD = 52762) with a high BH mass, log \mbh{} = 9.36$\pm$0.15, and one of the lowest AGN luminosity for this source among all available epochs, log \lagn{} = 44.34$\pm$0.01.
+The corresponding Eddington ratio is log \ledd{} = -2.20$\pm$0.16, which is 0.72 dex smaller than the average for this source.
+The highest value for the \mbh{} for this source is estimated to be log \mbh{} = 9.68$\pm$0.07 (third epoch, MJD = 56660, 3898 days after the first epoch), while the lowest value for the \mbh{} is estimated to be log \mbh{} = 8.13$\pm$0.01 (56$^{\rm th}$ epoch, MJD = 57789, 5027 days after the first epoch).
+Correspondingly the highest value for the \ledd{} is estimated to be log \ledd{} = -0.62$\pm$0.03 (MJD = 58289, 5527 days after the first epoch, and is the last spectral epoch for this source), while the lowest value for the \ledd{} is estimated to be log \ledd{} = -2.55$\pm$0.07 which corresponds to the highest \mbh{} value reported above.
+Correspondingly, in Figure \ref{fig:spectra-compare-Wang2018}, we see a clear suppression in the broad \hb\ profile in the latter epochs relative to the first epoch.
+Overall, this source has brightened by nearly 6 times relative to its first epoch (see also the last column in Table \ref{tab:table-pyqsofit}).
+We highlight the overall change in the luminosity for this source across the 72 spectral epochs in the bottom panel of Figure \ref{fig:delL5100}.
+Contrary to the previous source, this does show modulation in the luminosity but with an overall rise in the AGN luminosity which supports the source to be at its highest accretion rate since the monitoring.\\